UBC-CIC/student-advising-voice-assistant/docs/ArchitectureDesign.md

 - When users choose the question type (either general or program-specific question), it accesses the `/faculties` route of the API to obtain a list of faculties.
 - When users answer their faculty, it interacts with the API by accessing the `/programs` route to retrieve the list of programs associated with the selected faculty.
 - When users answer the subject name of their specialization, it accesses the `/specializations` route to retrieve the list of relevant specializations.
 - When users submit a question, it accesses the `/question` route of the API so that it calls the question-answering system defined in the Student Advising Project, and generates the answer for the given question.
-To find out more about how the response is generated, you can find the information [here](https://github.com/UBC-CIC/student-advising-assistant/blob/main/docs/ArchitectureDesign.md#aws-infrastructure).
+To find out more about how the response is generated, you can learn more [here](https://github.com/UBC-CIC/student-advising-assistant/blob/main/docs/ArchitectureDesign.md#aws-infrastructure).

 **4. The generated response is sent back from the Student Advising Assistant to the Lambda handler in the form of a JSON-formatted data object.**
 - `/faculties`: returns the list of UBC faculties.